-These Nutella Stuffed Nutella Cookies trump all cookie recipes!
-They’re sweet, soft, chewy, and have a slight crunch around the edges.
+These Nutella Stuffed Nutella Cookies are sweet, soft, chewy, and have slightly crispy edges.
+The cookie dough has Nutella in it to get the chocolate hazelnut flavor and then it’s also stuffed with Nutella!
 I mean, what more could you ask for?

 - Make the dough.
-Using an electric mixer (or hand mixer) cream the butter, sugars, and Nutella.
-I do about 2-3 minutes on medium speed.
-Use a rubber spatula to scrape down the sides of the bowl as needed.
+Cream the butter, sugars, and Nutella with a hand mixer for 2-3 minutes on medium speed.
+Scrape down the sides of the bowl as needed.
 Add the dry ingredients and mix until combined.
-Stir in the chocolate chips (if using).
-You don’t have to use chocolate chips in this recipe, but I opted to because…chocolate + Nutella = 🎉
+Stir in the chocolate chips.

 - Chill the dough.
 The dough needs time to set up.
 Cover the Nutella cookie dough and place it in the refrigerator to chill for about 4 hours or until quite firm.